 The volunteer wildlife rehabilitation sector provides specialised care and treatment for injured, sick and orphaned native animals and delivers an important service to the community.

-- outlines the actions we will undertake to strategically support the wildlife rehabilitation sector
+- outlined the actions we will undertake to strategically support the wildlife rehabilitation sector

-- incorporates actions for the sector already funded through the NSW Koala Strategy and this will be augmented by additional funding provided by the Foundation for National Parks and Wildlife
+- incorporated actions for the sector already funded through the NSW Koala Strategy, to be augmented by additional funding provided by the Foundation for National Parks and Wildlife

-- outlines a new system of accreditation for wildlife rescue and rehabilitation providers in line with new requirements under the Biodiversity Conservation Act 2016.
+- outlined a new system of accreditation for wildlife rescue and rehabilitation providers in line with new requirements under the Biodiversity Conservation Act 2016.

 Strategy for the volunteer wildlife rehabilitation sector

-Read the strategy and supporting documents and let us know your views about the review findings, recommendations and proposed accreditation system.
+The strategy and supporting documents about the review findings, recommendations and proposed accreditation system are available for download.